2003–04 OHL season: CHL Canada/Russia Series

 In the RE/MAX Canada-Russia Challenge, the OHL All-stars defeated the Russian Selects 7–1 at London, Ontario, on November 17, and the OHL All-stars defeated the Russian Selects 4–0 at Sarnia, Ontario, on November 19.

 Awards

 2004 OHL Priority Selection

 On May 1, 2004, the OHL conducted the 2004 Ontario Hockey League Priority Selection.
 The Belleville Bulls held the first overall pick in the draft, and selected John Hughes from the Whitby Wildcats.
 Hughes was awarded the Jack Ferguson Award, awarded to the top pick in the draft.

 Below are the players who were selected in the first round of the 2004 Ontario Hockey League Priority Selection.

 2004 CHL Import Draft

 On June 30, 2004, the Canadian Hockey League conducted the 2004 CHL Import Draft, in which teams in all three CHL leagues participate in.
-The Owen Sound Attack held the first pick in the draft by a team in the OHL, and selected Andrej Sekera from the Slovakia with their selection.
+The Owen Sound Attack held the first pick in the draft by a team in the OHL, and selected Andrej Sekera from Slovakia with their selection.

 Below are the players who were selected in the first round by Ontario Hockey League teams in the 2004 CHL Import Draft.